clearview/rootspace/README.md

 ##### Writing tests
 Use `docker-compose up -d` in api/tests directory to bring up test postgres database and use `helpers/db.docker.ts` connector while working on a test.

-This will make running a test much faster when writing / executing test.
+This will make running a test much faster when writing / executing test and enable you to connect to test database through port 5433 so you can inspect test db contents.

 ##### TestContainers